siong1987/old-siong1987.com/_posts/2011-09-01-introducing-flochip.markdown

 description: FLOChip is my new venture.
 ---

 Recently, if you have noticed, I have stopped writing on this blog.
 In fact, I have slowly shifted my writings to my new blog at [FLOChip blog][1].
 [FLOChip][2] in fact is the company that I started and have been working on for the past year.
 It is basically a web workshop that explores the local internet market in Malaysia/South East Asia.

+## Projects

 Some web apps that we have built are:

 * [WeiLangWang][3] - an online Chinese radio
 * [dearppl][4] - Brighten Someone’s Day, One Apology At A Time.